Malaysia (Peninsular & Borneo)

 Borneo Eagle Resort

-Sarawak the ‘land of the hornbills’ is the largest state in Malaysia and one that is also located on the island of Borneo, together with Sabah, Brunei Darussalam and Kalimantan in Indonesia.
+Sarawak the ‘land of the hornbills’ is the largest state in Malaysia and one of the two Malaysian states located on the island of Borneo.
 Sarawak is blessed with an extraordinary mix of ethnicities, the largest one being the Iban people.
-Other local ethnic groups in Sarawak are the Bidayuh Melanau, Kenyah, Kayang and Orang Ulu peoples.
-Sarawak the ‘land of the hornbills’ is the largest state in Malaysia and one that is also located on the island of Borneo, together with Sabah, Brunei Darussalam and Kalimantan in Indonesia.
-Sarawak is blessed with an extraordinary mix of ethnicities, the largest one being the Iban people.
-Other local ethnic groups in Sarawak are the Bidayuh Melanau, Kenyah, Kayang and Orang Ulu peoples.
+Other local ethnic groups in Sarawak are the Bidayuh Melanau, Kenyah, Kayang and Orang Ulu.

 Mulu National Park

-The Mulu National Park is most famous for its limestone cave systems that include the world’s largest natural chamber, the Sarawak Chamber, the world’s largest cave passage, the Deer Cave, as well as the longest cave in Southeast Asia, the Clearwater Cave.
+The Mulu National Park is most famous for its limestone cave systems that include the world’s largest natural chamber, the Sarawak Chamber.

-Located in the lush rainforest in adjacent to Mulu National Park, the 5-star Mulu Marriott Resort and Spa features stunning views and well-appointed rooms resting on raised wooden walkways.
+Located in the lush rainforest adjacent to Mulu National Park, the 5-star Mulu Marriott Resort and Spa features stunning views and well-appointed rooms resting on raised wooden walkways.
+More about Mulu National Park & Mulu Marriott Resort

 Bako National Park

 Situated within close proximity of Kuching city, the Bako National Park is one of the most beautiful parks in Malaysia.
-For nature lovers, this park offers an proboscis monkey, silver leaf monkey and long-tailed macaque, as well as numerous species of birds.
+For nature lovers, the park is home to proboscis monkeys, silver leaf monkeys and long-tailed macaque, as well as numerous species of birds.
 In addition to its wildlife density, displays a wide variety of endemic Bornean floras like the carnivorous pitcher plants and wild orchids.

-Have fun cycling to capture the sights, sounds and smell of this compact city.
-This is one of the best way to explore whilst navigating through traffic and stopping at any attractions which you are interested in visit on the 3.5 hours ride.
-This tour ends with boat crossing across Sarawak River on a traditional water taxi.
+Have fun cycling to capture the sights, sounds and smells of Kuching.
+This is one of the best ways to explore whilst navigating through traffic and stopping at any attractions that you are interested in visiting.
+This tour ends with a boat crossing across the Sarawak River on a traditional water taxi.

 Santubong Wildlife Cruise